Berthoud Dental Care under new ownership

-Wolfenden, a dentist for 39 years, retired May 27 to pursue other interests, but hasn’t decided what—possibilities include public health dentistry, mission work or a clinical teaching position at University of Colorado School of Dental Medicine.
-He also wants to pursue his personal interests of fishing, biking and hiking, he said.
+Dr. Jim Deschene, a dentist for 39 years, retired May 27 to pursue other interests, but hasn’t decided what—possibilities include public health dentistry, mission work or a clinical teaching position at University of Colorado School of Dental Medicine.
+He also wants to pursue his personal interests of fishing, biking and hiking.

-“It was time for a breather and to have a little bit more personal time, but also I want to keep my hands in dentistry,” said Wolfenden, who lives in unincorporated Larimer County.
+“It was time for a breather and to have a little bit more personal time, but also I want to keep my hands in dentistry,” said Deschene, who lives in unincorporated Larimer County.

-Wolfenden officially became the owner of the practice when Wolfenden retired.
+Wolfenden officially became the owner of the practice when Deschene retired.
 He plans to keep most things the same, including the layout of the office and the staff of seven— two hygienists, two assistants and three at the front desk.
-Like Wolfenden, Wolfenden provides both adult and pediatric dental care.
+Like Deschene, Wolfenden provides both adult and pediatric dental care.

-“Dr. Wolfenden set such a wonderful precedent, patients really have glowing things to say about him, and I just want to continue that tradition,” Wolfenden said.
+“Dr. Deschene set such a wonderful precedent, patients really have glowing things to say about him, and I just want to continue that tradition,” Wolfenden said.

-Wolfenden provides dental cleanings, fillings, extractions, crown and bridge work and limited root canals, plus teeth whitening and aesthetic care, just like Wolfenden did.
+Wolfenden provides dental cleanings, fillings, extractions, crown and bridge work and limited root canals, plus teeth whitening and aesthetic care, just like Deschene did.

-Before purchasing Wolfenden’s practice, Wolfenden considered starting his own practice from scratch.
+Before taking over Dr. Deschene’s practice, Dr. Wolfenden considered starting his own practice from scratch.
 He wanted to be able to make decisions, choose labs and materials, treat cases as he sees fit and practice dentistry in a way he believes best serves patients.

 “This is why it is my goal not only to provide high-quality dentistry, but equally to create an environment where patients can feel as comfortable and confident in their care as possible,” Wolfenden said in the letter.